FedericoDorado/Darknet-3D-Pose-Estimation/README.md

 ![](https://github.com/FedericoDorado/Darknet-3D-Pose-Estimation/blob/main/Perception%20system%20images/Perception_system.png?raw=true)

-## Installation using Docker
+## Download using Docker

-The package can be tested by easily installing it using Docker.
+The package can also be downloaded using Docker.
 For this you can download the container by typing in an ubuntu terminal:

 `docker pull federico99/centauri_ros2_foxy:perception`